When Mason arrived for his first Hand Brake Turn class at our north-west site in Braybrook, it was difficult for him to see hope for the future.

 Despite all these obstacles, Mason achieved mini goals, every day, which started to have a real impact on him and how he was feeling.
 Learning in a safe and supportive environment gave Mason the strength needed to dig deep, showing great resilience and commitment.
 He also secured work experience for one day a week at a local workshop and his passion for vehicles grew as he practised the skills he was learning through Hand Brake Turn, impressing someone who would become his future employer.

 With support from our youth workers and the guidance of Hand Brake Turn trainer Yahye, we watched Mason emerge from a person who struggled to find hope and would lash out in anger and emotion to being an excitable, enthusiastic young man who was setting goals to become a motor mechanic.

 This is the transformation that is possible with your support.
-Make a difference for young people like Mason now with a donation to our end-of-financial-year appeal.
+Make a difference for young people like Mason.
+Donate now.

 When Mason told the Hand Brake Turn team about his goals, we worked with him to create a resume, supported him with interview practise and provided references for job applications.

 Mason graduated from the course with great marks, full of enthusiasm for what the future held for him for the first time in his young life.